kwokwilliam/personalwebsite/static/media/infotutor-home.c1594d78.md

----
-showmetadata: false
-name: Informatics Tutor Hub Page
-description: Helpful links for undergraduate students in Informatics at the University of Washington Seattle.
-lastEdited: December 26, 2018 14:00 PST
----

 # Informatics Tutor Hub

 Welcome to the Informatics tutor page.
 Here you will find helpful links to information that should help you throughout your journey in Informatics.
 I wish I could find time to help every single student, but unfortunately that just isn't possible.
 I have created a repository of useful tidbits that you will want to take a look at if you ever want to remember how to do something.
 These tidbits will be updated over time as I see more of what people are struggling with.
 I have recorded videos for some of them.
 Scroll to the bottom for office hours.